 All of these campaigns should ideally be running at the same time through the same technology partner to drive audiences from one stage of the customer journey to the next.
 This also gives marketers the ability to track audiences from their initial video exposure to click and conversion.

-As the customer journey becomes increasingly digital and the lines blur between shopping and other digital activities, the time between brand discovery and conversion is shrinking.
-Marketers with active online video campaigns for every stage of the purchase funnel are more likely to make a lasting impression on consumers across touchpoints and influence those rapid purchase decisions.
+As the customer journey becomes increasingly digital and the lines blur between shopping and other digital activities such as social media, the time between brand discovery and conversion is shrinking.
+Marketers with active digital video strategies for every stage of the purchase funnel are more likely to make a lasting impression on consumers across touchpoints and influence those rapid purchase decisions.

 Rule #2: Build Audiences First